The ultimate Scottsdale itinerary will provide the best way to spend your desert vacation.

-Another can’t miss of things to do in Scottsdale is pedestrian-friendly Old Town.
+Another can’t-miss thing to do in Scottsdale is pedestrian-friendly Old Town.
 Find a lunch spot and plot out your visit.

 Try Rehab Burger for lunch, because you’ll need some food therapy to help you get over your eminent return to reality.
 Burgers and sweet potato tots should do it.

 Spend the rest of your day shopping for jewelry and special fashion designs.
 One of the best things to do in Scottsdale Old Town is to wander through the history museums and art galleries.

 History buffs and kids will love the Western Spirit, Scottsdale’s Museum of the West.
 Learn about Western and Native American culture and arts in this Smithsonian-affiliated museum.